11 Days/10 Nights (2 Nights in Bari + 1 Nights in Matera + 4 Nights in Lecce + 3 Nights in Masseria)*

 Those who love traveling to Italy and have been yearning to experience the authentic lifestyle need to look no further.
 Here, far away from crowds, you'll see places where traditions are kept at the forefront of daily life, and meal preparation is a ritual to be respected and appreciated every day, with friends, and family.
 Wander through the maze of cobbled stone streets of charming white-washed towns like Ostuni, Locorotondo, and Otranto, a photographer's delight, where quaint courtyards, ornate staircases, and balconies overflowing with flowers will surprise you at every corner.

-Our Puglia guided tours are designed so that all willing patrons are able to experience this Italian region to the fullest extent.
+Our Puglia guided tours are designed so that our travelers are able to experience this Italian region to the fullest extent.
 And they are designed as such because we want you to be exposed to an authentic Italian lifestyle that is virtually untouched by time.

 Puglia is much more than just a place where historical buildings still stand to this very day.
 It’s also a place where many of the citizens have a profound respect for customs that are somewhat lost in other regions of Italy that have adopted modernity.